Owikeno Lake

 Owikeno Lake, also Owekeeno Lake, Owekano Lake, Oweekayno Lake and other spellings (pron. "o we KEE no"), is a large fjord lake in the Central Coast region of British Columbia, Canada.
 It connects to the head of Rivers Inlet by the short Wannock River (Wanukv).
 The lake's name comes from the indigenous people of the region, the Wuikinuxv, whose settlements and territory lie around the lake.
 Their largest and principal settlement was on an island in the lower reaches of the lake named Katit.

 Owikeno Lake is fed by several large rivers, the Tzeo (Ciu), Inziana, Machmell, Sheemahant Rivers.
-Feeding the Sheemahant is the Neechantz River, joining the Sheemahant just above its mouth into the lake.
+Feeding the Machmell is the Neechantz River, joining the Machmell just above its mouth into the lake.
 The Washwash River similarly joins the Tzeo just above that river's estuary into the lake.